 A majority of RCOS clients reported ever having been in substance abuse treatment in their lifetime, with no difference by follow-up status (see Table AB.5).
-Among clients who reported a history of substance abuse treatment, the average number of lifetime treatment episodes was 3.9 for individuals who did not complete a follow-up interview and 3.7 for individuals who did complete a follow-up interview.
-A minority of clients reported they had participated in any medication-assisted treatment within the past 6 months.
+Among clients who reported a history of substance abuse treatment, the average number of lifetime treatment episodes was 3.8 for individuals who did not complete a follow-up interview and 3.2 for individuals who did complete a follow-up interview.
+A minority of clients reported they had participated in any medication-assisted treatment within the past 6 months, with no difference by follow-up status.